Antisemitism: Manifestations

 Antisemitism manifests itself in a variety of ways.
 René König mentions social antisemitism, economic antisemitism, religious antisemitism, and political antisemitism as examples.
 König points out that these different forms demonstrate that the "origins of anti-Semitic prejudices are rooted in different historical periods."
 König asserts that differences in the chronology of different antisemitic prejudices and the irregular distribution of such prejudices over different segments of the population create "serious difficulties in the definition of the different kinds of anti-Semitism."

 These difficulties may contribute to the existence of different taxonomies that have been developed to categorize the forms of antisemitism.
 The forms identified are substantially the same; it is primarily the number of forms and their definitions that differ.
-Bernard Lazare identifies three forms of antisemitism: Christian antisemitism, economic antisemitism, and ethnologic antisemitism.
+Bernard Lazare, writing in the 1890s, identified three forms of antisemitism: Christian antisemitism, economic antisemitism, and ethnologic antisemitism.
 William Brustein names four categories: religious, racial, economic, and political.
 The Roman Catholic historian Edward Flannery distinguished four varieties of antisemitism: